Humanity has been developing technologies to defend the home front for hundreds of years, resulting in the highest number of enemy casualties.

 With this threat, soldiers wear only the protective overgarment; the remainder of the outfit should be carried or maintained nearby for quick access.

-It can be worn directly over their underwear in hot weather, and the jacket can be left open for air, but the pants must be kept closed.
+In hot weather, it can be worn directly over their underwear.
+The jacket can be left open for air, but the pants must be closed.
 They put on the protective helmet cover and fastened the M9 paper to the overgarment.

-The reaction time needed for soldiers in MOPP1 to adopt MOPP4 protection against an attack is cut in half, from 8 minutes to 4.
+The reaction time needed for soldiers in MOPP1 to adopt MOPP4 protection against an attack has been reduced from 8 minutes to 4.

 This level of risk denotes that while there is no immediate threat to the troops, an attack could occur at any time or when contamination is nearby.